 Publication date range

-Searching in Medline is different to searching in the Library Catalogue.
+Searching in Medline is different to searching in the Library Collection.

 1. Type your first concept and alternative words into the search box.